idaholab/EMRALD/emrald-docs/src/guide/Modeling/events.md

 <img src="/images/Modeling/events/StateChangeOptions.png" alt="State Change Options" width="500"/>

-  - **Enter State/Exit State:** Select "Enter state" if you would like the event to be triggered when the states listed in the event are entered.
-Select "Exit state" if you would like the event to be triggered when the states listed in the event are exited.
+  - **Enter State/Exit State:** Select "On Enter State/s" if you would like the event to be triggered when the states listed in the event are entered.
+Select "On Exit State/s" if you would like the event to be triggered when the states listed in the event are exited.
   - **All Items:** Check this box to require all states listed to be entered or exited in order for the event to trigger.
 Leave it unchecked if entering or exiting only one of the states is required to trigger the event.
   - **States:** The list of states that you would like to monitor.
 To populate the list, drag existing states from the Left Navigation Frame to this list.

   In the Left Navigation Frame, locate the state you would like to monitor.
-Click and hold on to the event and drag it to the States list title until a plus symbol shows and release your mouse.<br>
+Click and hold on to the event and drag it to the States list title until the row highlights green and release your mouse.<br>
   ![Add a State to the list Step 1](/images/Modeling/events/StateToStateChangeEvent1.png)

   The event will appear in the States list.<br>